This document gives a brief introduction into Function Mesh.

 What is Function Mesh

-Function Mesh is a Kubernetes operator that enables users to run Pulsar Functions and Pulsar connectors natively on Kubernetes, unlocking the full power of Kubernetes’ features and resources to realize automating deployment, scaling, and management of Pulsar Functions.
+Function Mesh is a Kubernetes operator that enables users to run Pulsar Functions and Pulsar connectors natively on Kubernetes, unlocking the full power of Kubernetes' features and resources to realize automating deployment, scaling, and management of Pulsar Functions.

-By providing a serverless framework that enables users to organize a collection of Pulsar Functions and connectors, Function Mesh simplifies the maintenance of running Pulsar Functions as well as the complexity of creating the complex function topology.
+By providing a Kubernetes operator dedicated to Pulsar Functions, Function Mesh simplifies the maintenance of running Pulsar Functions as well as the complexity of creating the complex function topology.
 Function Mesh is a valuable tool for users who are seeking cloud-native serverless streaming solutions.
 Key benefits include:

-Make Pulsar Functions and connectors run natively in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.
+Run single or multiple Pulsar Functions and Pulsar IO connectors natively in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.

 How Function Mesh works

 kubectl to submit a Function Mesh CRD directly to Kubernetes clusters.
-The corresponding Mesh operator installed inside Kubernetes launches functions and connectors individually, organize scheduling, and load balance them together.
+The installed Function Mesh operator launches functions and connectors individually, organizes scheduling, and load-balances them together.

-Function Mesh works in this way, and both the metadata and running state are stored directly in Kubernetes.
+Function Mesh stores both the functions and connectors metadata and running status directly in Kubernetes.

 Create Pulsar Functions, source, sink, and Function Mesh